vihar/rust-lisa/README.md

 }
 ```

-### Varaibles
+### Variables

 A variable is a piece of storage that contains a value.
-In Rust it’s easy to define a variable and set a value to it.
-Imagine you want to store the number 3 in a variable called three.
+In Rust, it’s easy to define a variable and set a value to it.
+Imagine you want to store the number 1in a variable called one.

 ```rust
 let one  = 1;
 ```

-As simple as that !
-You just assigned the variable three to the value 3, let is used to introduce a binding.
+As simple as that!
+You just assigned the variable one to the value 1, let is used to introduce a binding.

 ### Type Annotation

-Rust offers you to declare variables of your own size, as rust is a statically typed language we can
-specify our types up front, and they’re checked at compile time.
+Rust offers you to declare variables of your own size, as rust is a statically typed language we can specify our types up front, and they’re checked at compile time.

 Here is an example of declaring 32-bit signed integer.
-We use let for binding, followed by variable name and the type, size which come after a colon (:).
+We use let for binding, followed by a variable name and the type, size which come after a colon (:).

 ```rust
 let x: i32 = 19;